-The plan: One day ahead, slow roast your beef.
+One day ahead, slow roast your beef.
 Let it cool and thinly slice.
-Steam veggies.
-Roll the beef and veggies into little bundles.
-Mix umami sauce.
-Put everything away in the fridge and go clean up your home.
-What I can’t be the only person who has to clean up before a party?
-On the day of your party, bake Yorkshire puddings.
+Steam veggies till tender crisp.
+Roll the beef around the veggies to make little bundles.
+Mix up the umami sauce.
+Now put everything away in the fridge and go clean up your home.
+What I can’t be the only person who has to tidy up before a party?
+On party day, bake Yorkshire puddings.
 Just before serving, reheat the Yorkshire puddings so they’re hot and crispy.
-Put them out on the table with the umami sauce and bundles of cold meat and veggies.
-Let guests stuff their own Yorkshire puddings.
+Put them out on the table with the umami sauce and the bundles of cold meat and veggies.
+Give guests the fun of stuffing their own Yorkshire puddings.

 - 1 outside round beef roast, 3 pounds (1.4 kg)

 - Fresh veggies in several colours, cut in bite sized pieces